Americans' beliefs about God

-- God's level of engagement: whether God is directly involved in the world and personal affairs, or is distant and disconnected.
+- God's level of engagement: whether God is directly involved in the world and in the personal affairs of humans, or is distant and disconnected.

-- God's level of anger: whether God is angry by human sins and reacts by punishing the sinful.
+- God's level of anger: whether God is angry at sins and reacts by punishing the sinful.

 This led naturally to four very different concepts of God among the American population: